SanMedElhadi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A repo that contains script from ALX SE for permissions management
+A repo that contains script from ALX SE for permissions management :
+0-iam_betty : switch the current user to the user betty 1-who_am_i : prints the current user username